The Babel Parser

 }

-class, it inherits all the methods of the StatementParser
+}Since the Parser class extends the StatementParser class, it inherits all the methods of the StatementParser class and thus it has access to the parseTopLevel method.

 The Class StatementParser and the parseTopLevel function

-parsing.
+The class StatementParser implements the Statement parsing.
 It is defined

 in the file src/parser/statement.js

-The function parseTopLevel parses a program
+The function parseTopLevel parses a program.

-It receives a file
+It receives a file node and a program node as parameters.

-node that is going to represent
+The program parameter is a N.Program node that is going to represent

 the top-level structure of the program.